stdrice/stdrice.github.io/content/posts/my-2025-edc/index.md

 Listening to music is one of my hobbies, so I prefer quality over convenience.
 I usually use wired headphones/earphones instead of TWS.
 ## Earphones
 My main IEM and also my endgame is the **Truthear Hexa**.
 It has a neutral, studio-grade sound signature and feels very durable.

-I also use **Tanchjim Origin** and **Truthear Zero:RED**.
+I also use **Tanchjim Origin** (not mine) and **Truthear Zero:RED**.
 They’re both excellent in their own ways, but when it comes to daily listening, the Hexa is still my top pick.
 ![earphone1](earphone1.jpg)
 ![earphone2](earphone2.jpg)